wikipathways/docker/README.md

 sudo docker exec -i loadVirtuoso isql 1111
 ```

 Use the following commands to complete the loading of RDF.
 If errors occur, try again within a few seconds (which often works), or look at http://docs.openlinksw.com/virtuoso/errorcodes/ to find out what they mean.
-This whole step might take a couple of minutes.
 ```
 log_enable(2);
 DB.DBA.XML_SET_NS_DECL ('dc', 'http://purl.org/dc/elements/1.1/',2);